How To Figure Out What Turns You On: A Sex Therapist Explains

 You can discover your own erotic template by paying attention to what arouses you.
 Do you have specific sexual fantasies?
 What makes the best sex you've ever had stand out?
 What have you read or watched that really turned you on?
 Why was it so sexy to you?
 That "why" is key.

 If there's something you've never tried but are curious about—or if you tried any of the above ideas and now have a few newly discovered erotic elements you want to try out in real life—grab a partner and give it a whirl.
-You should be clear about what's in bounds and what's off limits, especially if you're playing with a new partner.
+You should be clear about what's in- bounds and what's off-limits, especially if you're playing with a new partner but even if you're exploring sex in a long-term relationship.
 Having these conversations in advance, laying the ground rules, is a way to build trust and intimacy, and they will help avoid consent incidents that can be traumatic.
 Consider easing in slowly, taking smaller steps, making sure your sexual encounters are working for both of you.

 If you're nervous, start slow and ease into it.